Annual Contract Value (ACV) Definition and Calculation

 Annual Contract Value in product management is a metric that measures how much money a client brings in each year.
 Or, to put it in another way, it’s the average yearly revenue per client contract.
 It’s a critical SaaS measure for selling products with multi-year or annual subscription plans.

 First, I state that product managers never consider ACV tracking and computation, even among major SaaS companies that appear to know what they’re doing and how they onboard clients.
-This produces a great deal of misunderstanding.
+This needs to be clarified.

 One of the essential tasks for a sales leader is collecting and analyzing sales analytics.